VladimirKondratenko/Tinyone/README.md

 # Tinyone
-This page was marked up from tineon�.psd (attached to the project)</br>
+This page was marked up from tinyone.psd (attached to the project)</br>
 https://vladimirkondratenko.github.io/tinyone/